nteshxx/stickman_animation/README.md

 # Stickman Animation

-It is created using the graphics library of c.
+It is created using the graphics library of c and basic looping logic.

 Youtube Link: https://youtu.be/zKybRgXydYE